Change Data Capture and Other SQL Server Features

 Consider a scenario in which change data capture is enabled on the AdventureWorks2012 database, and two tables are enabled for capture.
 To populate the change tables, the capture job calls sp_replcmds.
 The database is enabled for transactional replication, and a publication is created.
 Now, the Log Reader Agent is created for the database and the capture job is deleted.
 The Log Reader Agent continues to scan the log from the last log sequence number that was committed to the change table.
 This ensures data consistency in the change tables.
 If transactional replication is disabled in this database, the Log Reader Agent is removed and the capture job is re-created.

 The proc exec option of transactional replication is not available when change data capture is enabled.

 SQL Server uses the following logic to determine if change data capture remains enabled after a database is restored or attached:

 If a database is restored to the same server with the same database name, change data capture remains enabled.

 If a database is restored to another server, by default change data capture is disabled and all related metadata is deleted.

 To retain change data capture, use the KEEP_CDC option when restoring the database.
 For more information about this option, see RESTORE.

 If a database is detached and attached to the same server or another server, change data capture remains enabled.

 If a database is attached or restored with the KEEP_CDC option to any edition other than Enterprise, the operation is blocked because change data capture requires SQL Server Enterprise.
 Error message 934 is displayed:

-SQL Server cannot load database '%.*ls' because change data capture is enabled.
-The currently installed edition of SQL Server does not support change data capture.
-Either disable change data capture in the database by using a supported edition of SQL Server, or upgrade the instance to one that supports change data capture.
+SQL Server cannot load database '%.*ls' because Change Data Capture is enabled.
+The currently installed edition of SQL Server does not support Change Data Capture.
+Either restore database without KEEP_CDC option, or upgrade the instance to one that supports Change Data Capture.